-A Better Method for Embedding YouTube Videos on your Website - Digital Inspiration
+Lite YouTube Embeds - A Better Method for Embedding YouTube Videos on your Website

-It is easy to embed a YouTube video but you’ll be surprised to know how much extra weight that embedded YouTube video can add to your web pages.
-The browser has to download about half a Mb of extra JavaScript files (see screenshot) for rendering the YouTube video player alone.
-And these files are downloaded even if the visitor never plays the embedded video.
+It is easy to embed a YouTube video but you’ll be surprised to know how much extra weight a single YouTube video embed can add to your web pages.
+The browser has to download ~900 kB of data (see screenshot) for rendering the YouTube video player alone.
+And these files are downloaded even before the visitor has clicked the play button.

-The embedded video not only increases the byte size of your web pages but the browser has to make multiple HTTP requests to render the video player.
-This increases the overall loading time of your page thus affecting the page speed score.
-The other drawback with the default YouTube embed code is that it isn’t responsive.
-If people view your website on a mobile phone, the video player may not resize properly for the small screen.
+The embedded YouTube video not only increases the byte size of your web pages but the browser has to make multiple HTTP requests to render the video player.
+This increases the overall loading time of your page thus affecting the page speed and the core vitals score of your website.

+The other drawback of the default YouTube embed code is that it renders a video player of fixed dimensions and isn’t responsive.
+If people view your website on a mobile phone, or a tablet, the video player may not resize properly on the small screen.

 Embed YouTube Videos without Increasing Page Size